Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: End-to-End system architecture

 \section{End-to-End system architecture}

 In general, modular systems are referred to as the mediated paradigm and are constructed as a pipeline of discrete components (Fig. \ref{architecture}) that connect sensory inputs and motor outputs.
 The core processes of a modular system include perception, localization, mapping, planning, and vehicle control \cite{chen2015deepdrivingc22}.
 The modular pipeline starts by inputting raw sensory data to the perception module for obstacle detection \cite{patil2019h3d} and localization via the localization module \cite{akai2017autonomousc27}.
 This is followed by planning and prediction \cite{song2022learningc132c133} to determine the optimal and safe trajectory for the vehicle.
 Finally, the motor controller generates commands for safe maneuvering.
-A detailed overview of the modular system can be found in the supplementary material.

 On the other hand, direct perception or End-to-End driving directly generates ego-motion from the sensory input.
 It optimizes the driving pipeline (Fig. \ref{architecture}) by bypassing the sub-tasks related to perception and planning, allowing for continuous learning to sense and act, similar to humans.
 The first attempt at End-to-End driving was made by Pomerleau Alvinn \cite{pomerleau1988alvinnc1}, which trained a 3-layer sensorimotor fully connected network to output the car's direction.
 End-to-End driving generates ego-motion based on sensory input, which can be of various modalities.
 However, the prominent ones are the camera \cite{chen2020learningc60,ohn2020learningc62,zhao2021samc65}, Light Detection and Ranging (LiDAR) \cite{hanselmann2022king2orc99,chen2022learning5orc98,chitta2022transfuserc116}, navigation commands \cite{zhang2021learning,ohn2020learningc62,codevilla2019exploringc61}, and vehicle dynamics, such as speed \cite{chen2021learningc136,toromanoff2020endc66,zhao2021samc65}.
 This sensory information is utilized as the input to the backbone model, which is responsible for generating control signals.
 Ego-motion can involve different types of motions, such as acceleration, turning, steering, and pedaling.
-Additionally, many models also output additional information, such as a cost map for safe maneuvers, interpretable outputs, or other auxiliary outputs.
+Additionally, many models also output additional information, such as a cost map for safe maneuvers, interpretable outputs, and other auxiliary outputs.